seyuyoy/hello_world/README.md

 # hello_world
-hello world. thisis my firs commit on this branch. github<3
+hello world. this is my first commit on this branch. github<3